hyperledger/web3j/docs/source/smart_contracts.rst

 LISP Like Language (LLL)
   A low level language, Serpent provides a superset of LLL.
-There's not a great deal of information for working with LLL, the following blog `/var/log/syrinx <http://blog.syrinx.net/>`_ and associated `Github <https://github.com/zigguratt/lll-resurrected>`_ is a good place to start.
+There's not a great deal of information for working with LLL, the following blog `/var/log/syrinx <http://blog.syrinx.net/>`_ and associated `GitHub <https://github.com/zigguratt/lll-resurrected>`_ is a good place to start.

 In order to deploy a smart contract onto the Ethereum blockchain, it must first be compiled into